Local grads receive law firm scholarships to pursue legal careers

-(From left) Kevin Richter, shareholder; scholarship recipients Emily Bloodworth, Austin Schorfheide, and Kaleb Bakers; Melissa Meirink, associate; and Philip Speicher, shareholder
+(From left) Kevin Richter, shareholder; scholarship recipients Emily Bloodworth, Austin Schorfheide, and Kaleb Raker; Melissa Meirink, associate; and Philip Speicher, shareholder

 Law firm Mathis, Marifian & Richter Ltd. has awarded three recent high school graduates with scholarships to help them pursue a career in the legal field.